Calvin-Data-Science/data202/web/index.md

 # Communication

 We will use Piazza for all communication.
 [Sign up here](https://piazza.com/class/jz4k2urbn8r199).
-Since it doesn't seem to be as common here at Calvin, here are some examples from my experience:

 * Most any questions you'd ask the course staff should actually go to Piazza.
 * If something is unclear on an assignment, you have some questions about a concept we discussed, or you're having trouble getting some software running, ask a public question.
 Another student might answer it before the course staff even sees it!
-* If you find an interesting article or event, feel free to post about it!
+* If you find an interesting article or event, feel free to post a note about it!
 * Posts can be public or private, anonymous or not.
 * In general, don't post code publicly.
 If you have to include code, make the post private first so the course staff can decide if it's ok to share.